Charles V, Holy Roman Emperor: Patronage of the arts and architecture

 Several notable men were recognized with patronage by Charles.
-Noted Spanish poet Garcilaso de la Vega, a nobleman and ambassador in the royal court of Charles, was first appointed contino (imperial guard) of the King in 1520.
-Alfonso de Valdés, twin brother of the humanist Juan de Valdés and secretary of the emperor, was a Spanish humanist.
-Peter Martyr d'Anghiera, an Italian historian at the service of Spain, wrote the first accounts of explorations in Central and South America in a series of letters and reports, grouped in the original Latin publications of 1511 to 1530 into sets of ten chapters called "decades."
+Noted Spanish poet Garcilaso de la Vega, a nobleman and ambassador in the Imperial court of Charles, was first appointed contino (imperial guard) of the Emperor in 1520.
+Alfonso de Valdés, twin brother of the humanist Juan de Valdés and secretary of the Emperor, was a Spanish humanist.
+Peter Martyr d'Anghiera, an Italian historian at the service of Spain, wrote the first accounts of explorations in Central and South America in a series of letters and reports, grouped in the original Latin publications of 1511 to 1530 into sets of ten chapters called "decades".
 His Decades are of great value in the history of geography and discovery.
 His De Orbe Novo (On the New World, 1530) describes the first contacts of Europeans and Native Americans, Native American civilizations in the Caribbean and North America, as well as Mesoamerica, and includes, for example, the first European reference to India rubber.

-Martyr was given the post of chronicler (cronista) in the newly formed Council of the Indies (1524), commissioned by Charles V, Holy Roman Emperor to describe what was occurring in the explorations of the New World.
+Martyr was given the post of chronicler (cronista) in the newly formed Council of the Indies (1524), commissioned by Charles V to describe what was occurring in the explorations of the New World.
 In 1523 Charles gave him the title of Count Palatine, and in 1524 called him once more into the Council of the Indies.
 Martyr was invested by Pope Clement VII, as proposed by Charles V, as Abbot of Jamaica.
 Juan Boscán Almogáver was a poet who participated with Garcilaso de la Vega in giving naval assistance to the Isle of Rhodes during a Turkish invasion.
-Boscà fought against the Turks again in 1532 with Álvarez de Toledo and Charles I in Vienna.
+Boscà fought against the Turks again in 1532 with Álvarez de Toledo and Charles in Vienna.
 During this period, Boscán had made serious progress in his mastery of verse in the Italian style.

+Charles commissioned several portraits from the painter Titian, including the Portrait of Charles V and the Equestrian Portrait of Charles V, becoming a friend of the artist.
+These portraits helped to spread the image of Charles as a powerful ruler and protector of Christendom, promoting his image as an enlightened Renaissance ruler.

-The building of the Palace of Charles V was commissioned Charles, who wished to establish his residence close to the Alhambra palaces.
+The building of the Palace of Charles V was commissioned by Charles, who wished to establish his residence close to the Alhambra palaces.
 Although the Catholic Monarchs had already altered some rooms of the Alhambra after the conquest of the city in 1492, Charles V intended to construct a permanent residence befitting an emperor.
 The project was given to Pedro Machuca, an architect whose life and development are poorly documented.
 At the time, Spanish architecture was immersed in the Plateresque style, with traces of Gothic architecture still visible.
 Machuca built a palace corresponding stylistically to Mannerism, a mode then in its infancy in Italy.
 The exterior of the building uses a typically Renaissance combination of rustication on the lower level and ashlar on the upper.
 The building has never been a home to a monarch and stood roofless until 1957.